goldironhack/2017-Purdue-IronHack-Tutorials/README.md

 # Purdue Gold IronHacks Spring 2017 Tutorials

-Welcome to Purdue Gold IronHacks!
+Welcome to Purdue Gold IronHacks Spring 2017!
 These pages aim to introduce you to various technologies that will be required as part of this programming challenge.

 ## Session 1